gelo3107/AbraCadabraR/README.md

   3. Run app from command line as a console application with JavaFX modules: start java --module-path "PATH_TO_JAVAFX\lib" --add-modules ALL-MODULE-PATH -jar YOUR_APP.jar

   4. Some additional tips: it is possible to create text file with command above and make it as *.bat.
 Also use start javaw ... for closing console after app start up.

+  5. help.txt should be copied in the JAR directory